Sex with Stalin

-Sex with Stalin is a 2020 comedy-parody dating sim video game developed by Georgiy Kukhtenkov, also known as "Boobs Dev".
+Sex with Stalin is a 2020 satirical dating sim video game developed by Georgiy Kukhtenkov, also known as "Boobs Dev".
 In Sex with Stalin, the player character, a contemporary Russian, travels back in time and has several sexually charged conversations with former Soviet leader Joseph Stalin.
 In addition to being a parody of dating simulators, the game also functions as a critique of modern-day Russian society.
 The game received mixed reviews.

 Gameplay

 The game begins in modern-day Russia, where the protagonist is complaining about the state of the economy and education in the country.
 After bragging about having sex with his neighbour's wife, the protagonist enters a time machine and is transported to Joseph Stalin's office in mid-1940s Russia, where they meet Stalin.
 The game takes place over several conversations with Stalin, where the player can discuss several things with him, including asking for his opinion on geopolitical matters and engaging in sexual activities with him.

 Sex with Stalin has 26 endings, which include convincing Stalin of the benefits of yoga, causing him to live to the age of 102; getting Stalin interested in anime, which causes him to devote the resources of the Soviet Union to creating the Sailor Moon franchise; or having Stalin burst out from the player's chest, similar to a xenomorph from the Alien franchise.